What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Qualifying for Social Security Disability Benefits in Pennsylvania

-Qualifying for social security disability benefits is a complicated process.
+Qualifying for Social Security Disability benefits is a complicated process.
 A person needs to establish several elements to obtain SSD benefits.
 Success is not guaranteed, and the process can be intimidating to the average person.
 First, your injury or disability must be a severe physical or mental impairment that limits your ability to earn a living.
 Additionally, the condition must be expected to last at least 12 consecutive months or result in death.
 It is essential to have the assistance of one of the experienced Social Security attorneys at Young, Marr & Associates to help with the process.

 Our lawyers can help you complete the paperwork accurately and gather all of the required documents.
 Additionally, it is crucial to adhere to deadlines, and our office will work towards meeting each one.
 It is also critical that you prove that you have an eligible disability or injury.
 One small error could result in the denial of your benefit claims.

-Navigating the Social Security Disability Benefits System
+Navigating the Social Security Disability Benefits System in Pennsylvania

 Social Security Disability benefits are one of those benefits you have funded if you have been paying Social Security tax through employment taxes.
 If you have paid in, you are entitled to benefits if you suffered an injury or disability that impacts your ability to work.
 However, many claims are denied due to errors in the application process.